Email reporting

 Limitations

 Estimated Real Open Rate is only available in campaigns, and is not reported in Current events.
-This metric is not retroactively calculated for campaigns launched before November 14, 2023.
+This metric is only retroactively calculated for active campaigns launched before November 14, 2023.

 Historical performance